mtpereira/blog/content/post/on-working-remotely.md

 ## Routines

 - Find a schedule for your work hours and stick to it as close as possible.
 This will make it easier to avoid falling into two related traps: under-working and over-working.
-You'll have to take into account our asynchronous your team is when building this schedule and account for any meetings you might have.
+You'll have to take into account how asynchronous your team is when building this schedule and account for any meetings you might have.
 Having activities around those hours will also reinforce that you should start and stop working at certain times of the day (see the next point).

-- Create habits that allows you to get out of the house before, during and after work hours.
+- Create habits that allow you to get out of the house before, during and after work hours.
 This could be going for a walk/run/cycle before working, having a coffee after lunch in a nearby coffee shop and go grocery shopping after work.
 The main goal here is avoiding isolation at your place, since for many people most social interactions are made at the office. [^1]

 - Allocate some space in your home exclusively for work.
 Again, the goal here is to help your mind figure out when is work time and when work is finished.
 I find that having a physical space that represents that is very helpful, even if it just a different desk in a room might be used for other activities.